zon-cx/bolt/README.md

-# slack-mcp-client
+# Slack MCP Client
 A slack bot with an MCP client for slack in Typescript

 Current support for:
-- HTTP Streamable, SSE & Stdio MCP servers.
+- HTTP Streamable, Stdio MCP servers as defined in version 2025-03-26
+- SSE MCP servers as defined in the previous version.
 - MCP Tools only (more coming soon)

+It is currently using OpenAI as the LLM for chat completion.

 ## Installation